phalcon-orphanage/docs/en/reference/models.rst

 Validation Failed Events
 ------------------------
-Another type of events is available when the data validation process finds any inconsistency:
+Another type of events are available when the data validation process finds any inconsistency:

 +--------------------------+--------------------+--------------------------------------------------------------------+
 | Operation                | Name               | Explanation                                                        |